Oil steadies as investors mull US tariff impacts

 "We think the resolution of trade deals to the satisfaction of the market – more or less, barring a few exceptions – has been the key driver for oil price bullishness in recent days, and further progress on trade talks with China in future could be a further confidence booster for the oil market," said Suvro Sarkar at DBS Bank.

-Prices were also supported this week by Trump's threats to impose 100% secondary tariffs on Russian crude buyers, seeking to pressure Russia into halting its war in Ukraine, stoking concern over potential disruption to oil trade flows and the removal of some oil from the market.
+Prices were also supported this week by Trump's threats to impose 100% secondary tariffs on Russian crude buyers as he seeks to pressure Russia into halting its war in Ukraine.
+This has stoked concern over potential disruption to oil trade flows and the removal of some oil from the market.

 "It is not possible to completely replace Russian oil supplies in any case, which is why effective sanctions would lead to significantly higher oil prices," said Commerzbank analyst Carsten Fritsch.